tmsheipline/stir/README.md

 * Select find recipe button to search for all cocktail recipes that include my selected ingredients
 * View recipes that I may find interesting
 * Add recipes that I like to My Recipe page to save/view for later
-* Create my own recipe and add it to my recipe collection
+* Create my own recipe and add/edit it to my recipe collection

 ## Technologies Used ##